AdobeDocs/commerce-admin-developer/src/pages/pattern-library/templates/sign-in-form.md

 *  the title Password Help in the style of the Welcome message from the initial state
 *  an alert message indicating the email address failed
-*  a text field to enter the user’s email address used at the time of registration; a button to submit the user’s email address and initiate the process – Retrieve Password
+*  a text field to enter the user's email address used at the time of registration; a button to submit the user's email address and initiate the process – Retrieve Password
 *  a link to cancel the retrieval and return to the initial state of the sign-in module – "Back to Sign in"

 ![](../../_images/pattern-library/Sign-in_password-retrieval_error.png)